ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: Annotation

 \subsection{Annotation of Retrieval Module}

-The annotation of the gold-standard evidence set, $\mathcal{E}^{+\ast}$, is designed to be objective and tailored to the task's goal of evaluating either depth or breadth.
-Accordingly, for \textbf{research tasks}, the source paper itself is designated as the sole piece of gold evidence.
-For \textbf{review tasks}, the paper's complete bibliography constitutes the ground-truth evidence set.
+The gold-standard evidence set $\mathcal{E}^{+\ast}$is tailored to evaluate either depth or breadth.
+Accordingly, for \textit{research tasks}, the source paper itself is designated as the sole piece of gold evidence.
+For \textit{review tasks}, the paper's complete bibliography constitutes the ground-truth evidence set.
 This list of evidence, comprising identifiers such as DOIs, arXiv IDs, book titles, and webpage links, was compiled via a semi-automated process using the CrossRef and Semantic Scholar APIs, supplemented with manual curation for any missing entries to ensure comprehensive and verifiable coverage.